 Softwood, on the other hand, isn’t a great option as it tends to warp if you store heavy items like a trolley.

-Melamine closet
+Melamine Closet

 Compared to wood, melamine is highly resistant to warping as it’s layered with laminate.
 It is a great option for custom closets because it’s available in a wide range of color schemes.